Retrofit

 - Catches and handles exceptions for network errors and serialization issues.

-representing different failure scenarios.
+It returns a NetworkResponse sealed class, which can either be a Success containing the parsed response data or an Error representing different failure scenarios.
 You’ll need to handle the specific response type based on your API’s response format (e.g., UserResponse in this example).

 Additional Considerations